Light

 • Leaves appearing washed-out, very pale yellow, or dull — lacking the vivid quality of healthy neon color

-• The distinctive luminosity of healthy Neon Pothos absent
+• The distinctive luminosity of healthy Neon Pothos absent, replaced by a flat, almost bleached look

-• In direct-sun cases: bleached, pale patches on the upper leaf surface
+• In direct-sun cases: bleached, pale patches confined to the upper leaf surface facing the light source

 Causes